Is there a secular decline in disruptive patents? Correcting for measurement bias: Measuring Patent Disruptiveness

+The contrast in these CD indices would be even greater had \cite{park2023papers} fully exploited the patent data available to them over 1976-2017.
+The authors indicate that they end their analysis before 2017 "because some measures require data from subsequent years for calculation" (p.
+145): i.e., a five-year post-publication window.\footnote{This five-year post-publication window does allow, in principle, for an average $CD_5$ index up to 2012; the authors nevertheless end their analysis in 2010.} For illustration, suppose all of the available patent data were used up to 1976 instead of starting at 1980.
+The dotted line in the gray-shaded area in Fig. \ref{fig:plot_average_cd} using the \cite{park2023papers} methodology indicates a CD index that declines from the 99.5 percentile in 1976 to the 52.5 percentile in 2010 (i.e., 47 percentage points), whereas our methodology indicates a CD index that declines from the 56.0 percentile to the 52.5 percentile over the same period (i.e., 3.5 percentage points).

-This implies that the \cite{park2023papers} results are significantly biased due to the truncation of backward patent citations, with the bias strongest for those patents published closer to the truncation year.
-Hence, their findings of a sharp decline in the average patent disruptiveness can mostly be attributed to a reduction in measurement bias; not to a decline in disruptive innovations.
-After correcting for truncation bias, our methodology shows that the CD index has a much lower starting point and more modest decline over time.
-Specifically, 88 percent of the total decline in the average disruptiveness of patents found by \cite{park2023papers} can be explained by the authors artificially truncating all backward citations to patents published before 1976.
+The differences observed in the average CD indices over time are due to \cite{park2023papers}'s truncation of all backward citations to patents published before 1976.
+Consequently, the results presented by \cite{park2023papers} are biased by this truncation, with the bias strongest for those patents published closer to the truncation year.
+Their findings of a sharp decline in the average patent disruptiveness can mostly be attributed to a reduction in measurement bias; not to a decline in disruptive innovations.
+We find that 88 percent of the total decline in the average disruptiveness of patents over 1980-2010 found by \cite{park2023papers} can be explained by the authors' artificial truncation of all backward citations to patents published before 1976.\footnote{The percentage decrease due to truncation is calculated as follows: (1) the $CD_5$ values using the \cite{park2023papers} Methodology are 0.39 in 1980 and 0.05 in 2010 -- a 0.34 difference; (2) the $CD_5$ values using our No Truncation Methodology are 0.09 in 1980 and 0.05 in 2010 -- a 0.04 difference.
+The difference in differences between the methods is 0.34 - 0.04 or 0.3.
+Expressed as a percentage: 0.3 / 0.34 * 100 = 88\% of the total decrease in average disruptiveness.}